apache/dolphinscheduler/docs/docs/en/guide/datasource/azure-sql.md

 ![sqlpassword](../../../../img/new_ui/dev/datasource/azuresql-server.png)

-Use Azure SQL server username and password to login
+Use Azure SQL server username and password to login.

 |       **Datasource**       |                                                                   **Description**                                                                    |
 |----------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|